hashxim/hconMD/Work_MD/Learning How to Learn.md

 This is when someone blindly start working on homework without reading the text book.
 Understanding how to obtain real solutions is important in learning.
 Learning a new subject means not learning the basic chunk but also knowing how to select and use different chunks.

 # Interleaving
 The best way to learn is by practicing jumping back and forth between problems and situations that require different techniques or strategies.
-Interleaving
+Interleaving makes your learning more difficult but in reality helps you learn more deeply.
+Although practice and repetition is important in helping build solid neural patterns to draw on, it's interleaving that starts building flexibility and creativity.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwMzMwMTcyMywyMTQ2MjIzNDA1LDk3Nz
+eyJoaXN0b3J5IjpbLTY1MzI4NDMwMiwyMTQ2MjIzNDA1LDk3Nz
 M5NTkyLC04MDc5NzE3MTksNDUxNTIyNDMyXX0=
 -->